1

 4. The decentralized framework for drug assessment uses decentralized markets, not central planning.

-5. VICTORY Incentive Alignment Bonds are pure capitalism (272% returns).
+5. VICTORY Incentive Alignment Bonds are market-based (272% potential returns).

-This is arguably the most capitalist medical system ever proposed.
+This is arguably the most capitalist medical system proposed.

 “The FDA Exists for a Reason”